qbreader/website/README.md

 - front end uses html/css and backend uses express.js server
 - check out the website at https://quizbowl-packet-reader.herokuapp.com/
 - a useful packet parser I used: https://github.com/alopezlago/YetAnotherPacketParser
+- I also wrote a rudimentary regex-based packet parser in python: https://github.com/thedoge42/qb-packet-parser
 - credit goes to https://github.com/kgurazad/quizbug2 as i probably could not have done this without consulting this

 ## how to use